“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “Shit.”
 Somehow Sano’s eyes managed to widen even further.
 “Have you been holding back there too?”

-“Come home,” said Saitou, conscious of a thrill like electricity at a phrase that suddenly held an entire new world full of meaning, “and I’ll show you.”
+“Come home,” said Saitou, conscious of a thrill like electricity at a phrase that suddenly held an entire new world of meaning, “and I’ll show you.”

 During a kiss that had seemed to last forever, to promise forever, and yet hadn’t been nearly long enough, Saitou’s feelings had required no clarification, but the fact remained that Sano couldn’t read Saitou nearly as well as Saitou could read him.
 As they embarked on the long walk across town, Sano couldn’t shake the impression that Saitou was still worried, and he wondered if he was imagining things.